slipwayhq/slipway_docs/docs/basics/terminology.md

 Re-usable components are what make Slipway so powerful, and allow others to quickly create their own custom Rigs with very little code.

+## Canvas

+A "canvas" in Slipway is a specially formatted JSON snippet which represents an image.
+Components which render images will output their results in the canvas format, and Slipway recognizes the format and understands that it should be displayed as an image.

+You can see what this JSON looks like [here](/docs/guides/canvases).

 ## Slipway Host
 The program which is executing the Rig.
 The host handles tasks such as:
 - Determining which components to run next.